mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Lambda
 * Job Worker that pulls for jobs and send responses by using CodePipeline APIs

+### ECS

+* Containers can be deployed with CodeDeploy or with CodePipeline ECS action.
+* CodePipeline ECS action is quite basic
+  * no automatic rollback
+  * no traffic shifting
+  * Just update an ecs service task definition
+* Use ECS for simple cases.
+For prod workloads, CodeDeploy is more suitable.

 ### Immutable vs Blue Green